El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, Maha Rushi.

 I knew I liked this guy.

-I would think they would be calling our attention to the fact that behind the scenes, behind the scenes, folks, while we're watching devastation in Texas from Hurricane Rita Vandenhoval, and while we're being distracted with all of that, Bush.
+I would think they would be calling our attention to the fact that behind the scenes, behind the scenes, folks, while we're watching devastation in Texas from Hurricane Rita Vandenhoe, and while we're being distracted with all of that, Bush, Bush, is meeting in Congress in secret to expand the role of the military, the military, in domestic matters.

 There hasn't been one.

-And I would think that if they're consistent, everything of these anti-war, anti-American war protests are concerned about the military, they'd be up to speed on this.
+And I would think that if they're consistent, I would think if these anti-war, anti-American war protesters are concerned about the military, they'd be upset on this.

 You had far more people protesting than the pro-America crowd on Sunday.